lgozasht/Introner-elements/README.md

 ## FIND_CLUSTERS_ALLEUKS.pl

 Identifies candidate introner elements in a species by clustering introns based on sequence and length similarity and filtering paralogs.
-Requires a genome annotation in gff format and corresponding fasta file as input.
+Requires a genome annotation in gff format and corresponding fasta file in the same directory as input.
 The annotation file and fasta file must have the same prefix (e.g. Name.gff and Name.fa).
+Outputs candidate introner element familes, separated by family in fasta files ending with ".Pass"

 ### Dependencies